-Few people will deny the feel-good qualities of a goofy cat video or a picture of a dog and a bunny cuddling.
-Yet animals have much deeper therapeutic powers than you may find on a routine Youtube or Tumblr search.
-More and more people are turning to animals to provide treatment for a variety of health concerns, from depression to epilepsy, and the results have been largely positive.
+Few people will deny the feel-good qualities of a goofy cat video.
+Yet animals have much deeper therapeutic powers than you may find on a routine Youtube search.
+More and more people are turning to animals to provide treatment for a variety of health concerns, from depression to epilepsy.
+The results have been largely positive.

 Interested in seeking the help of a MD with a tail?
 Read on…

 According to Psychology Today, animal-assisted therapy is “a therapeutic intervention that incorporates animals…into the treatment plan…to enhance and complement the benefits of traditional therapy.”
 Animal-assisted treatment is typically used in conjunction with (and not as a replacement for) talk therapies.
 Thus far, it has been associated with positive outcomes for depression, schizophrenia, addiction, behavioral issues, and more.

 As much as we wish we could share a picture of a dog scribbling clinical notes in an office, that’s not quite what happens in an animal-assisted therapy session.
 That being said, this type of intervention can take a variety of forms, several of which we’ll review here.